khafatech/rsc3/oregano/Hacking.md

 ## Features added

-It would be hard for first year students to use rsc3 directly.
+It would be hard for first year students to use rsc3 directly, so I created simplified functions to perform common tasks of creating and controlling sounds.

+### Instruments

+One main feature of SuperCollider is the Synthdef.

+Students could create instruments with parameters that could be changed in real-time.

 ## Outline